-Sometimes your cervix will become quite friable in pregnancy and every little thing will cause irritation of the cervix and create small amounts of bleeding during pregnancy.
-This type of bleeding has no threat to your pregnancy and will typically resolve by the end of the first trimester when your body starts to get used to all of the changes it's going through.
+Sometimes your cervix will become quite friable in pregnancy.
+Every little thing can cause irritation of the cervix and create small amounts of bleeding during pregnancy.
+This type of bleeding has no threat to your pregnancy.
+Typically, this will resolve by the end of the first trimester when your body starts to get used to all of the changes it's going through.

 Any physical action that may result in the cervix being disturbed can be considered trauma.
 Even normal, seemingly harmless actions such as sexual intercourse, a gynecological exam, a vaginal ultrasound, or even heavy lifting/ exercise can cause bleeding in early pregnancy.

 Spotting may occur within 24 hours after intercourse, a cervical exam done by your provider, or Pap smear.
-If the bleeding continues longer than 24-48 hours after cervical trauma, you can assume that there is another underlying problem.
+If the bleeding continues longer than 24-48 hours after cervical trauma, you can assume that there may be another underlying problem.

 Any infection in the vagina such as bacterial vaginosis or a sexually transmitted infection such as chlamydia, gonorrhea, or herpes, can cause bleeding in the first trimester.
-In this case, the infection needs to be treated as soon as possible in order for the bleeding to subside.
+The infection needs to be treated as soon as possible in order for the bleeding to subside.

 6. Ectopic Pregnancy (Tubal Pregnancy)

 In an ectopic pregnancy, the fertilized egg implants outside of the uterus, typically in the fallopian tube.
 If the embryo continues to grow, it can cause damage to the Fallopian tube and even cause it to burst.
 This type of pregnancy will not be able to progress normally and can be life threatening to the mother if left untreated.